How to Do a Wing Tips Mustache

-Whether it’s been the time of the top hat or the day of the derby or the generation of the backwards baseball cap, it seems like Wing Tips have always been worn by important men … and men who want to look important.
+Whether the time of the top hat, the day of the derby or the generation of the backwards baseball cap, the Wing Tips style has always been worn by important men … and men who want to look important.
 It’s the classic American mustache.

-Start by growing your mustache for a good three weeks or until you’ve achieved a half-inch or more of consistent growth.
+Start by growing your mustache for a good 3 weeks or until you’ve achieved a 1/2-inch or more of consistent facial hair growth.

 Using the trimmer, shape the underside of the mustache into two equal “U” shapes.
-Make sure both U shapes meet in the middle—at the top of their arcs.
+Make sure both "U" shapes meet in the middle—at the top of their archs.
 Use the crease of your top lip as your guide.

 What to use

 Wahl offers trimmers and grooming kits that let you achieve the look you want and keep it looking great.Product Selector

 Always comb hair straight down before you trim.

 Lining Your Mustache